AREEBAKAMIL/Ethereum-trasaction-analysis-with-MapReduce/README.md

 Analysis of Ethereum Transactions using MapReduce on Hadoop

 # About the dataset
-Ethereum is an opensource blockchain that is known for its smart contracts and serves as a basis for the cryptocurrency Ether.
+Ethereum is an open-source blockchain that is known for its smart contracts and serves as a basis for the cryptocurrency Ether.
 At its core, Ethereum is a decentralized global software platform powered by blockchain technology.
 It is most commonly known for its native cryptocurrency, ether (ETH).

-Normally, one can use a CLI tool such as GETH to access the Ethereum blockchain, however recent tools allow scraping all block/transactions and dump these to csv's to be processed in bulk; notably Ethereum-ETL.
+Normally, one can use a CLI tool such as GETH to access the Ethereum blockchain, however, recent tools allow scraping all block/transactions and dump these to CSVs to be processed in bulk; notably Ethereum-ETL.
 These dumps are uploaded daily into a repository on Google BigQuery.
 I have used this source as the dataset for this coursework.

 The dataset consists of the following schemas:
 1. Blocks